The Best VPNs for Russia 2023

 Best for Russian-Optimized Servers

-If you’re interested in using a VPN while inside Russian borders, ExpressVPN, Surfshark, and CyberGhost are among our top recommendations.
 ExpressVPN’s advanced obfuscation technology allows you to browse with more assurance you won’t be flagged as using a VPN.
-Surfshark still works within Russia as of right now and is the most cost-effective option when it comes to VPNs.
-And CyberGhost uses optimized P2P Russian servers, which help you to torrent anonymously.
+Surfshark still works in Russia as of right now and is the most cost-effective option when it comes to VPNs.
+CyberGhost uses optimized P2P Russian servers, which help you to torrent anonymously.

 ExpressVPN: Best for hiding VPN usage